 Ramya received a degree in Biotechnology from Anna University in India.
 She joined the molecular biology department at the University of Central Florida Medical School for her Master’s degree.
 Her thesis research focused on expressing anti-diabetic hormone through chloroplast engineering in plants.
 Here she utilized numerous molecular biology techniques to conduct this work.
 Upon completion of her Master’s degree, Ramya accepted a position at the New England Primate Research Center (NEPRC) where she applied my acquired molecular biology skill set to study the anti-viral effect of BCA2 against HIV and SIV.
 Ramya then joined the virology team in Dan Barouch’s laboratory in April 2015 and is currently working on developing novel adenoviruses for vaccine delivery.

 Lauren Peter received her B.A. in Biochemistry and Molecular Biology from Boston University.
 She worked at Joslin Diabetes Center, U.S. Genomics, and Artemis Health before joining Dr. Barouch’s lab in 2010.
 Lauren works in the Immunology group as an Analytical Project Manager for the Clinical Trial ELISPOT analysis.

 Before Alyssa entered the world of vaccine research she attended Florida State University and began her career as a gallery director in the fine arts business.
-When she’s not managing Dr. Barouch’s busy schedule she enjoys spending time with her pug Stella, eating carbs, and cheering on the Florida State Seminoles. firstname.lastname@example.org
+When she’s not managing Dr. Barouch’s busy schedule she enjoys spending time with her pug Stella, eating carbs, and cheering on the Florida State Seminoles.
+Pug Aficionado. firstname.lastname@example.org